Cyancity27/Air_Quality_Dataset/README.md

 | 2017-11-07 15:00:00 | 2017 | 11    | 7   | 15   | 109.66 |
 | 2017-11-07 16:00:00 | 2017 | 11    | 7   | 16   | 116.50 |

----

-## Notes
-1. The PM2.5 concentration values are real-time monitoring results and may be influenced by short-term pollution sources or weather conditions.
-2. If used for model training, consider incorporating additional environmental factors (e.g., temperature, humidity) to improve predictive accuracy.

----